DeFiCh/defichain.com/content/white-paper.en.md

   - XCX fees
   - Lending loan interests payment
   - etc.
-- Collateral for borrowing of other cryptoassets on the DeFi Blockchain.
+- Collateral for borrowing of other cryptoassets on DeFiChain.
-- 1,000,000 DFI is required to run a staking node for the DeFI Blockchain.
+- 1,000,000 DFI is required to run a staking node for DeFiChain.
 - 1,000 DFI is required to create a DCT.
 This is refundable upon destruction of the DCT.
 - 500 DFI is required to submit a proposal for DFI the community budget.
 This is non-refundable.

 ### Fees from DeFi Activities

-Fees from DeFi activities on the DeFi Blockchain are burned and redistributed through new token minting over a period of time as laid out below.
-This ensures that DeFi stakers enjoy the benefits of earning rewards from facilitating trustless DeFi trades on DeFi Blockchain in a fair manner.
+Fees from DeFi activities on DeFiChain are burned and redistributed through new token minting over a period of time as laid out below.
+This ensures that DeFi stakers enjoy the benefits of earning rewards from facilitating trustless DeFi trades on DeFiChain in a fair manner.

-**Rewards from minting a block on DeFi Blockchain are calculated as**:
+**Rewards from minting a block on DeFiChain are calculated as**:

 1. Underlying block reward schedule (see distribution schedule) +
 2. Burned token redistribution schedule